 11. Install an Anti-spam plugin

-To do away with the problems that come with spam comments you should install one of the below-mentioned plugins.
+To avoid the problems that come with spam comments, you should install one of the plugins mentioned below.

 12. Install an SEO WordPress plugin